 The Japanese electronics company Sony is famous for its groundbreaking inventions, including the Walkman, the PlayStation, and the AIBO robot dog.
-Few people could name any of the individuals involved in the creation of technologies requires sophisticated, costly machinery that only large corporations can afford.
+Few people could name any of the individuals involved in the creation of these products.
+That is because, as technology becomes more complex, whole teams of specialists are needed to work on different robot dog, aspects of the invention.
+Also, building and testing new technologies requires sophisticated, costly machinery that only large corporations can afford.
 Such companies market new inventions under their own name, a brand that customers will recognize.
-Even if the product had been invented by an individual employee, the company probably would not market it under the inventor's name, since he or she might go to work at a rival company at some point in the future.
+Even if the product had been invented by an individual employee, the company probably would not market it under the inventor's name, since he